 4) Slow, smooth, flowing movement with equal importance on all three phases of movement, including the transitions between the poses, the poses themselves, and the apex/peak within each pose.
 This principle has roots in Vinyasa Yoga:

-5) Merging all four core principles above into a continuous stream of meditation in motion.
-This principle has roots in Raja Yoga:
+5) Merging all four core principles above into a continuous uninterrupted stream of heightened conscious awareness.
+This principle has roots in Raja Yoga Samyama:

 Om Shanti,